omkar3060/apsportfolio.github.io/README.md

   **Limitations**: Segment Trees require more memory, which can be significant for large datasets and insertion and deletion is costly as we need to recreate the whole tree.

   Despite of these disadvantages, Segment trees can be used for this usecase.

+**Design Techniques and Performance Analysis:**
+- **Segment Trees:** Divide and conquer
+  - Time Complexity: O(log N) for both query and update operations, where N is the number of elements
+  - Space Complexity: O(N) where N is the number of elements

 [Here is my code for Segment trees](https://github.com/omkar3060/omkar3060.github.io/blob/main/codes/segment_tree.cpp){:target="_blank"}<br>